Rule Builder.2025

 Workflow Transformation

 Next, I mapped the current workflow and the desired future workflow.
-The mapping was guided by 3 questions:

 1. Original Workflow